-All sensual masseurs will have their personal interpretation of what a sensual massage should include.
-Generally, it should be founded upon a high-quality therapeutic massage that can be given firmly to work the muscles or gently to promote relaxation or a combination of both.
-It should be intentionally arousing and include light touch with fingers and nails all over the body including the hand’s feet and head as well as the genitals and bum.
-A good sensual masseur should be able to build the arousal slowly throughout the whole treatment, to seduce the body and thus to cause the receiver’s mind to relax and focus solely on the touch.
+All sensual masseurs will have their own personal interpretation of what a sensual massage should include.
+Generally, it should be founded upon a high-quality therapeutic massage that can be given firmly to work the muscles or gently to promote relaxation, or a combination of both.
+It should be intentionally arousing and include light touch with fingers and nails all over the body including the hands, feet and head as well as the genitals and bottom.
+A good sensual masseur should be able to build the arousal slowly throughout the whole treatment, seducing the body and thus causing the receiver’s mind to relax and focus solely on the touch.
 It should be an experience that is exciting and stimulating: two human beings sharing a dance of erotic intimacy, the extent of which is left to the chemistry and energy of the moment.

 Why do we love to be touched?

-Without a shadow of doubt receiving intimate, sensual touch is one of the most pleasant sensations that a person can experience.
+Without a shadow of a doubt, receiving intimate sensual touch is one of the most pleasant sensations that a person can experience.
 The sense of touch is a vital part of the human condition and is arguably one of our earliest forms of communication.
 It is accepted that both our physiology and neurology are specifically designed to facilitate it and when a person is touched it also has a profound effect on our psychology.
-A slap given with aggression can hurt and indicate anger causing us to feel fear or anger in return.
+A slap given with aggression can hurt and indicate anger, causing us to feel fear or anger in return.
 A firm hand on the shoulder or back will give us a feeling of friendship or support.
-Intimate, caring touch, particularly when combined with stimulating arousal can create a feeling of trust and closeness, a factor that is essential in the bonding of human relationships and thus the continuation of the species.
+Intimate, caring touch, particularly when combined with stimulating arousal, can create a feeling of trust and closeness, a factor that is essential in the bonding of human relationships and thus the continuation of the species.

 In the beginning …